NewForester/notes-html/md/html5-elements.md

  1. rt        - ruby notation explanation / pronunciation
  1. ruby      - spans ruby notation

-There are three are new [form](forms-elements.html) elements:
+There are three new [form](forms-elements.html) elements:

- 1. datalist  - pre defined option for input controls
+ 1. datalist  - pre-defined option for input controls
  1. keygen    - key pair generator for forms
  1. output    - for the display of a derived value